Skip to main content

 Genital warts

 Genital warts are the most common sexually transmitted infection (STI).
 They are passed on through vaginal, anal and oral sex.
-But it is rare in the case of oral sex.
+But passing them on through oral sex is rare.

 Treatment from a sexual health clinic can help them go away.